Looking Locally: Object-Centric Vision Transformers as Foundation Models for Efficient Segmentation: Abstract

 \section{Abstract}

 Current state-of-the-art segmentation models encode entire images before focusing on specific objects.
-As a result, they waste computational resources---particularly when small objects are to be segmented in high-resolution scenes.
+This wastes computational resources.
 We introduce FLIP (Fovea-Like Input Patching), a parameter-efficient vision model that realizes object segmentation through biologically-inspired top-down attention.
 FLIP selectively samples multi-resolution patches centered on objects of interest from the input.
 As a result, it allocates high-resolution processing to object centers while maintaining coarser peripheral context.
-This off-grid, scale-invariant design enables FLIP to outperform META's Segment Anything models (SAM) by large margins: With more than 1000x fewer parameters, FLIP-Tiny (0.51M parameters) reaches a mean IoU of 78.24\% while SAM-H reaches 75.41\% IoU (641.1M parameters).
-FLIP-Large even achieves 80.33\% mean IoU (96.6M parameters), still running about 6$\times$ faster than SAM-H. We evaluate on six benchmarks in total.
+This off-grid, scale-invariant design enables FLIP to outperform META's Segment Anything models (SAM, SAM2 and fast variants) by large margins: With more than 440$\times$ fewer parameters, FLIP-Tiny (0.51M parameters) reaches a mean IoU of 79.90\% while SAM2-L reaches 75.87\% IoU (224.45M parameters).
+FLIP-Large even achieves 83.26\% mean IoU (96.6M parameters), still running about $2 \times$ faster than SAM2-L. We evaluate on six benchmarks in total.
 In five established benchmarks (Hypersim, KITTI-360, OpenImages, COCO, LVIS) FLIP consistently outperforms SAM and various variants of it.
-In our novel ObjaScale dataset, which stress-tests scale invariance with objects ranging from 0.0001\% up-to 25\% of the image area, we show that FLIP segments even very small objects accurately, where existing models fail severely.
-FLIP opens new possibilities for real-time, object-centric vision applications and offers much higher energy efficiency.
+In our novel ObjaScale dataset, which stress-tests scale invariance with objects ranging from 0.0001\% up to 25\% of the image area, we show that FLIP segments even very small objects accurately, where existing models fail severely.
+FLIP opens new possibilities for real-time, object-centric vision and offers much higher energy efficiency.
 We believe that FLIP can act as a powerful foundation model, as it is very well-suited to track objects over time, for example, when being integrated into slot-based scene segmentation architectures.